Internship Best Practices

-- Identify organizational need: Determine whether a highly educational and vocational opportunity for a student could be created to fulfill need
+- Identify organizational need: Determine whether a highly educational, vocational opportunity could be created to fulfill need

-- Write a comprehensive position description with required skills and academic standing
+- Write a comprehensive, educational position description with required skills and academic standing

 - Identify an on-site mentor, supervisor, or manager to oversee the intern

 - Determine time commitment and duration of internship experience